Seahawks giving Rees Odhiambo a shot to take left tackle job in wake of George Fant injury

 “He did well at times,’’ Carroll said.
 “His running game was good.
 Passing game had some good stuff and some stuff he’d like to fix.
 He’s capable of doing a lot.’’

-The Seahawks on Monday also officially signed free agent Tyrus Thompson, a sixth-round pick by the Vikings in 2015.
-But Thompson has yet to play in a regular season NFL game and for now appears to be added depth and not a competitor for the starting job which had been Fant and now could be Odhiambo’s.
+The Seahawks on Monday also officially signed free-agent offensive tackle Tyrus Thompson, a sixth-round pick by the Vikings in 2015.
+But Thompson has yet to play in a regular-season NFL game and for now appears to be added depth and not a competitor for the starting job which had been Fant’s and now could be Odhiambo’s.

 “Man I was hurt,’’ Odhiambo said of seeing Fant go down Friday.
 “Because that’s my boy since day one.
 I really hope he gets better and healthy.’’